al3x-git/TimeBuddy/README.md

      .env
 ```

 2. Add the following to the .env file.
-Replace the placeholder text with actual values
+Replace the placeholder text with actual values provided in the submission document

 ```
 FIREBASE_API_KEY=app key